cjsakfh89/movie-app/README.md

 Substitute App.js through index.js between <div id="root"></div> of index.html file.

 App content (between <div id="root"></div>) is not visible when trying to view the index.html source on the client side.

+### 2.0 Creating your first React Component

+Component: A function Returns HTML code.

+jsx: Only works on React.

+Every .js file using React should declare "import React from 'react';".

+React application can render only one component.

+React can have compononts in a hierarchical structure.